urbit/UIPs/UIPS/breadth-first-arvo.md

 This proposal modifies the Arvo kernel's move processing to process moves in a breadth-first order rather than the historical depth-first order.
 This ensures chronological move processing order, allows for a new concept of simultaneity among vane activations, and should be easier to reason about than depth-first move processing.

-The second stage of this work will add a "tick" to Arvo that increments each time it runs a vane.
-This tick will be used as the `case` in scry requests to request data at the current tick, replacing date-based requests at `now`, which violate referential transparency when run multiple times within an event.

 Large portions of this proposal are adapted or copied verbatim from [`~wicdev-wisryt`'s original pull request from `~2022.10.7`](https://github.com/urbit/urbit/pull/6041).

 ## Motivation